 Next Step Options

-If your visa gets refused, you still have more than one option.
+If your Canadian visa gets refused, you still have more than one option.
 You can apply again, but you should first correct what went wrong.
 Another way is to write to the visa office to ask for details.
 Understanding their reason can help make your next try stronger.
 You can also take help from trusted travel agents or legal advisors.
 But always be careful and avoid giving wrong or fake papers.

 Refund Situation